-Proposals should be no more than two pages, single spaced.
-In the upper right hand corner of each page, state the Category (A, B, C, D, or E) and the short descriptor of your proposal so that it can be separated from the cover page.

-- On the left hand side of the first page of the proposal, write the title of the proposal and the amount of money requested. - The following questions should be addressed in paragraph form in sufficient detail to demonstrate that the project is warranted and feasible and that the applicant has thought the project through and will be able to complete it. - 1: Summary: In approximately 50 words, summarize your proposal: What will you do, why will you do it, and how will your students benefit?
+- Proposals should be no more than two pages, single spaced. - In the upper right hand corner of each page, state the Category (A, B, C, D, or E) and a short descriptor of your proposal so that it can be separated from the cover page. (example: "D. Field trip to Illinois Holocaust Museum) - On the left hand side of the first page of the proposal, write the title of the proposal and the amount of money requested. - The following questions should be addressed in paragraph form in sufficient detail to demonstrate that the project is warranted and feasible and that the applicant has thought the project through and will be able to complete it. - 1: Summary: In approximately 50 words, summarize your proposal: What will you do, why will you do it, and how will your students benefit?